Meet Our Team

 Gerry Bolden believes in facilitating an environment where everyone has the opportunity to gain new and valuable information, and in doing so, have fun with the content they're learning.
 He has a gregarious spirit, and enjoys getting to know the students on an academic and personal level in an effort to better their chances of success.
 Prior to teaching at Kauffman School, Mr. Bolden recently graduated from Kansas State University, where he received his Bachelor's Degree in Secondary Education with an emphasis in English.
 Mr. Bolden was drawn to Kauffman School because of its unique and positive school culture.
 He is beyond excited to mold the young minds of the future, and even learn a few things along the way.

-Micah Daniels, 8th Grade Textual Analysis Teacher
+Micah Daniels, 7th and 8th Grade Fitness Teacher and Department Chair

 Micah Daniels believes that students are the future!
 He believes that no matter the obstacle every student is able to succeed and grow.
 He's looking forward to assisting students in increasing their knowledge while reaching their fullest potential in the classroom and in life.
 Mr. Daniels recently graduated from Evangel University receiving a Bachelor of Science in Communication Studies while also playing football for the university.
 Mr. Daniels pursued Kauffman School because of its vision to close the educational gap and significantly impact the lives of its students.
 He feels blessed and honored to be on this team serving students!